 Is it ethically right to take bookings and to travel during a worldwide pandemic?

 Before the Covid-19 pandemic, we took travelling abroad for granted, and saw it as an opportunity to just get away from the hustle and bustle of everyday life.
 Now, once international travel and borders reopen, we will see it as a luxury and a means of aiding our mental health and wellbeing.
-The urge for people to get away has been used in marketing campaigns by some of the biggest travel business in the industry.
-The problem of marketing and selling international, long or short haul travel during a global pandemic, has given rise to ethical concerns.
+The urge for people to get away has been used in marketing campaigns by some of the biggest travel businesses in the industry.
+The problem of marketing and selling international, long or short-haul travel during a global pandemic, has given rise to ethical concerns.

 Taking bookings for a travel business is a priority and is critical to restarting the Travel sector.
 However, is it ethically right to do so, when there’s still uncertainty on whether the chosen destination can accept tourists, especially when international borders are closed?

 What happens if you hurt or injure yourself abroad in a country where they have yet to overcome the pandemic themselves, but the country has accepted tourists to arrive?